smalljaguar/logging_test/NOTES.md

 - HC-05_ATMode

 Calculated data output rate:
-- Sensors probably can't output better than 5 sig figs (can test this)
+- Sensors outputs 3 sig figs
 - we are logging x,y,z for orientation, angular velocity, acceleration
 - sample rate upper bound of 100Hz
-- so we have 3*3 numbers, which each take 8 bytes => 72 bytes
+- so we have 3*3 numbers, which each take 4 bytes => 36 bytes
-- add overhead of labels, say another 8 bytes per event => 72 + 24 = 96 bytes
+- add overhead of labels, say another 8 bytes per event => 36 + 24 = 60 bytes
-- 96 bytes, 100 Hz => 10KB/s upper bound
+- 60 bytes, 100 Hz => 6KB/s upper bound
-- 5 minutes flight time (say) => no more than 3MB of logs expected
+- 5 minutes flight time (say) => no more than 2MB of logs expected

 TODO:
 - consider logging relative timestamps for easier reading of logfiles by hand